cauliyang/cauliyang.github.io/content/latex/020-Tikz-learn-jouney/index.md

 ## What is TikZ?

 TikZ is a higher-level drawing language built on top of the LaTeX document preparation system.
-It allows the creation of complex, beautiful graphics, all in the heart of LaTeX.
+It allows the creation of complex, beautiful graphics, all at the heart of LaTeX.
 Despite its power, TikZ can be daunting to learn due to its comprehensive nature.
 From creating simple geometrical figures to developing intricate diagrams such as flowcharts, network diagrams, or logic circuits, TikZ provides the tools for us to implement our imagination in a precise, structured manner.